particle-iot/device-os-protobuf/docs/protobuf.md

 <a name="particle-ctrl-GetNcpFirmwareVersionRequest"></a>

 ### GetNcpFirmwareVersionRequest
-Get the NCP firmware version
+Get the NCP (network coprocessor) firmware version